Leffe Logo

 Leffe Logo 1952

 In 1952, representatives of Notre-Dame de Leffe entered into a deal with the brewery, allowing them to turn the monastic traditions into a brand.
-This is how Leffe and his debut logo appeared, based on the coat of arms.
-It was stylized as a sandy yellow sheet of parchment placed in a red-orange frame with a gold gradient at the top.
-Inside was an image of the abbey in the form of a multi-colored stained-glass window of the same shape as a large shield.
+This is how Leffe and its debut logo appeared, based on the coat of arms.
+It was stylized as a sandy-yellow parchment sheet set in a red-orange frame, with a gold gradient at the top.
+Inside was an image of the abbey, in the form of a multi-colored stained-glass window shaped like a large shield.
 Below it was the brand name in black, and even lower was the red inscription “Bière d’Abbaye-Abdijbier.”

 2013 – 2021